nblair/developer-tools/README.md

 # Developer Tools

-This is a collection of (questionably?) useful libraries supporting my and my team's software development.
+This is a collection of (questionably?) useful libraries supporting me and my team's software development.

 ### preauth-simulation filter